promptfoo/promptfoo/site/docs/usage/self-hosting.md

 ### Eval Storage

 promptfoo uses a SQLite database (`promptfoo.db`) located in `/root/.promptfoo` on the image.
-Ensure this directory is persisted to save your evaluations.
+Ensure this directory is persisted to save your evals.

 ### Configuring the KV Store